relex/monitoring-api-demo/README.md

 RELEX Monitoring API demo application
 =====================================

-This repository contains a demo applications showing code examples of how RELEX customers can interact with the [RELEX Monitoring API][1].
+This repository contains demo applications showing code examples of how RELEX customers can interact with the [RELEX Monitoring API][1].

 The application is not expected to be run as-is, it is rather provided as a code sample.